thiagontnx/SecurityBootcamp/prevent/stig/stig.rst

    ``sudo -u root chown nutanix:nutanix /home/nutanix/STIG-report-**-**-****-**-**-**``

 #.
-Access your WinTools## VM (user: Administrator password: Nutanix/4u) to use a secure copy tool (SCP, WINSCP, PSCP, etc) to copy the report results file to your workstation from the CVM.
+Access your *USER##*\-WinTools VM to use a secure copy tool (SCP, WINSCP, PSCP, etc) to copy the report results file to your workstation from the CVM.
 Be sure to login to the CVM using the nutanix username and password provided by the instructor to browse to its home directory to find the file we created above.
 [TODO: Pete: This needs more explanation and screen shot(s)]

    .. figure:: images/winscp.png